Out of over 15 million minimally invasive cosmetic procedures performed in 2017, Botox was performed more than any other.

 Filler can be used to contour and volume to your face and lips.
 These injections are placed beneath the skin’s surface to literally ‘fill in’ lines and wrinkles and revitalize your skin.

-Filler is often used in combination with Botox injections because it covers areas that Botox doesn’t.
-Tear trough filler, cheek fillers, nose fillers, under eye fillers and chin filler can make your Botox look even better.
+Filler is often used in combination with anti-wrinkle injections because it covers areas that anti-wrinkle treatment doesn’t.
+Tear trough filler, cheek fillers, nose fillers, under eye fillers and chin filler can make your wrinkle treatment look even better.

-Other than collagen, filler lasts between 6 and 18 months, so you get longer wear than you do with Botox
+Other than collagen, filler lasts between 6 and 18 months.

-Along with fillers, thread lifts are also commonly combined with Botox to achieve great results.
+Along with fillers, thread lifts are also commonly combined with anti-wrinkle treatment to achieve great results.

 Thread lifts are known as non-surgical facelifts.
 Without any incisions, threads made from polydioxanone (PDO) are injected beneath the skin to give a lifting effect.

-This minimally invasive procedure works with Botox to smooth wrinkles, raise sagging skin and tighten your browline.
+This minimally invasive procedure works to smooth wrinkles, raise sagging skin and tighten your browline.

 The visible signs of aging can affect your self-confidence.
-With minimally invasive procedures like Botox, you can restore your youthful glow and take that power back.
-But Botox isn’t the only method for minimizing wrinkles, contouring your face and bringing volume back to skin that’s sagging.
+With minimally invasive procedures, you can restore your youthful glow and take that power back.